splunk/splunk-connect-for-syslog/docs/troubleshooting/troubleshoot_SC4S_server.md

 which will print the last 100 lines of the system journal in far more detail, which should be sufficient to see the specific failure
 (syntax or runtime) and guide you in troubleshooting why the container exited unexpectedly.

+### Does the SC4S container start (and run) properly outside of the systemd service environment?
 As an alternative to launching via systemd during the initial installation phase, you may wish to test the container startup outside of the systemd startup environment.
-The following commmand will launch the container directly from the CLI.
-This command assumes the local mounted directories are set up as shown in the "getting started" examples:
+This alternative should be considered required when undergoing heavy troubleshooting or log path development (e.g. when `SC4S_DEBUG_CONTAINER` is set to "yes").
+The following command will launch the container directly from the CLI.
+This command assumes the local mounted directories are set up as shown in the "getting started" examples; adjust for your local requirements:

 ```bash
 /usr/bin/podman run -p 514:514 -p 514:514/udp -p 6514:6514 -p 5000-5020:5000-5020 -p 5000-5020:5000-5020/udp \